francoribarov/task-manager/README.md

-# task-manager
+## Task Manager [WIP]

-This is a repositorie is for practicing.
-Task Manager is a Node and Express app that uses MongoDB to create, manage and complete tasks
+Task Manager is a Node and Express app that uses MongoDB to create, manage and complete tasks.